Celeste-AI/Celeste-AI/README.md

 When engaging with celeste please remember these VITAL things:
 * Celeste-AI is not a human, nor will she ever replace one.
 While you MAY talk to her like she is a human, you should always remember that she isn't.
 * Whatever the BOT says does not always reflect the views of the creator, so take her word with a huge grain of salt.
-* By talking to Celeste you also agree to the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md) of Celeste-AI.

 Copyright © 2023 Celeste-AI.